JHenzi/linode-ddns-docker/README.md

 - `DOMAIN` is your Linode domain (e.g., `example.com`)
 - `HOSTNAME` is the subdomain part (e.g., `www` for `www.example.com`)
 - **Empty HOSTNAME** (trailing comma) means root domain (e.g., `"example.com,"` for `example.com`)

+**Manual Editing:** You can also manually edit `data/linode-ddns.conf` to add or remove Linode Dynamic DNS entries.
+The container will pick up changes on the next check cycle (or restart the container to apply immediately).

 ## Usage